N. Korea fires unspecified ballistic missile toward East Sea: S. Korean military | Yonhap News Agency

 N. Korea fires unspecified ballistic missile toward East Sea: S. Korean military

 SEOUL, Oct.
-9 (Yonhap) -- North Korea fired an unspecified ballistic missile toward the East Sea on Sunday, the South Korean military said, after Seoul and Washington wrapped up a naval exercise, involving a U.S. aircraft carrier, the previous day.
+14 (Yonhap) -- North Korea fired an unspecified ballistic missile toward the East Sea on Friday, the South Korean military said.

-The Joint Chiefs of Staff (JCS) announced the launch, the seventh such provocation in two weeks.
+The Joint Chiefs of Staff (JCS) announced the launch.
 It did not provide other details.

-The South and the United States concluded the two-day exercise, involving the nuclear-powered USS Ronald Reagan carrier, on Saturday, following their trilateral drills with Japan on Thursday.
+The launch came after the North said Monday it had conducted military drills involving units tasked with operating "tactical nukes" from Sept.
+25 to Sunday, during which it staged a series of provocations, including the Oct.
+4 launch of an intermediate-range ballistic missile (IRBM).

-The previous day, the North's National Aviation Administration (NAA) said Pyongyang's missile test is a "self-defensive" against what it sees as U.S. military threats.
+The drills were organized under "inevitable" circumstances in reference to the deployment of the USS Ronald Reagan aircraft carrier to the East Sea for naval drills with South Korea, according to the North's official Korean Central News Agency.

 sshluck@yna.co.kr